 Key Strategies:

-Identifying mission-aligned business opportunities
+- Identifying mission-aligned business opportunities.

-Developing a robust business plan
+- Developing a robust business plan.

-Ensuring operational efficiency
+- Ensuring operational efficiency and sustainability.

-Reinvesting profits into mission-driven programs
+- Reinvesting profits into mission-driven programs.

 Example: